infoplasma/svc_pool_migrator/README.md

 ```

-copy the output and save it in to a txt file named
+copy the output and save it in to your folder, as a csv file with following naming style:

 ```
 SVCPE0<x>00_DUS_<SOURCE_POOL_NAME>.csv